ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## hasThreadFuzzer

 Returns whether Thread Fuzzer is effective.
-It can be used in tests to prevent too long runs.
+It can be used in tests to prevent runs from being too long.

 **Syntax**